henryxyooj/snake_game/README.md

 ___

 ## Introduction
 This is just your run-of-the-mill Snake game project done in Python.
-This was an introduction for me to using Python and exploring Pygame with help from a YouTube video.
+This was an introduction for me to using Python, exploring Pygame, and improving my object oriented programming skills with help from a YouTube video.

 Thanks "Programming with Nick"!